 The use of words such as “will” or “shall” indicate a strong preference and/or expectation.
 However, nothing listed below is so absolute that it couldn’t be altered and still result in a successful partnership.
 For sure, some items would require more “convincing” than others.

-Finally, much of what is documented below is applicable to LC14, ITF, and EMRB 74.
-However, in the Research rows at ITF and at EMRB 74, there are significant differences requiring that configurations in those spaces be more conversation/project based.
+The documentation below is applicable to LC14 & ITF.
+However, in the Research rows at ITF, there are significant Mechanical, Electrical and Plant (MEP) differences requiring that server-hosting configurations in those spaces be more conversation/project based.

-The co-location service at Iowa will be most effective if based on the concept of a partnership.
-There should be an honest, concerted and intentional effort, which ITS Core IT Facilities will take the lead on, toward collaboration with potential colocation partners – the deep, respectful and trusting type of collaboration that will make most of what’s written here seem self-evident.
+The colocation server-hosting service at the University of Iowa will be most effective if based on the concept of a partnership.
+A partnership means an honest, concerted and intentional effort, which the ITS Data Centers team will take the lead on, toward collaboration with potential colocation partners – the deep, respectful and trusting type of collaboration that will make most of what’s written here seem self-evident.

 - Our standard cabinet will be installed and grounded.

-- Our standard PDUs will be installed, configured, and managed as the rest of the production room is done.
+- Our standard PDUs will be installed, configured, and managed.
 This infrastructure shall be the source of all power for devices in the cabinet.
 For example:

-- No UPS devices are to be used in these cabinets
+- No partner supplied UPS devices are to be used in these cabinets.

 - No power strips powered from outlets on ITS provided PDUs are to be installed.

-- Our standard KVM infrastructure will be provided in each cabinet.
+- Our standard KVM (Keyboard, Video, & Mouse) infrastructure will be provided in each cabinet.

 - Serial based KVM connections are available upon request

-- We anticipate a limited number of single power supply devices, these will be handled using our standard transfer switch.
+- We anticipate a limited number of single power supply devices, these will be handled using our standard Automatic Transfer Switch (ATS).
 We hope to limit those devices to a minimum number of cabinets.

-- Power use will not exceed 5 kW per cabinet – Core IT Facilities will monitor and manage that limitation.
-EMRB 74 and Research rows at ITF are exceptions to this rule.
+- Power use will not exceed 5 kW per cabinet – Data Centers will monitor and manage that limitation.
+The Research rows at ITF are an exception to this rule.

 - PDU and KVM network connectivity will follow ITS standard practices